niemopen/cmftool/README.md

 Run "cmftool x2m Foo.xsd > Foo.cmf" to generate CMF model from XSD.
 Run "cmftool m2x -o /tmp/xsd Foo.cmf" to generate XSD from CMF.
+Run "cmftool help" for a list of commands.

-# Examples
+## Examples

 There is an "examples" directory, with... examples.

-# Testing
+## Testing

 The directory "src/test/resources" contains resources for the JUnit tests.

-# Building
+## Building

-This project was built with NetBeans 15.0, Gradle 7.3.3, and Oracle JDK 17.0.6 Try "gradle installDist"
+This project was built with NetBeans 17.0, Gradle 8.0.2, and Oracle JDK 17.0.7 Try "gradle installDist"

-# Other assets
+## Other assets

 In addition to this GitHub repository, this project also makes use of other assets.